SyndemicsLab/respond/README.md

 ### Script

-If you would prefer a single bash script to add the project to the build tree, the user runs:
+If you would prefer a single bash script to add the project to the build tree, run:

 ```shell
 ./tools/build.sh